Banking in Bangladesh: After independence

 The banking system at independence (1971) consisted of two branch offices of the former State Bank of Pakistan and seventeen large commercial banks, two of which were controlled by Bangladeshi interests and three by foreigners other than West Pakistanis.
 There were fourteen smaller commercial banks.

 Virtually all banking services were concentrated in urban areas.
 The newly independent government immediately designated the Dhaka branch of the State Bank of Pakistan as the central bank and renamed it the Bangladesh Bank.
 The bank was responsible for regulating currency, controlling credit and monetary policy, and administering exchange control and the official foreign exchange reserves.
 The Bangladesh government initially nationalised the entire domestic banking system and proceeded to reorganise and rename the various banks.
 Foreign-owned banks were permitted to continue doing business in Bangladesh.
 The insurance business was also nationalised and became a source of potential investment funds.
 Cooperative credit systems and postal savings offices handled service to small individual and rural accounts.
 The new banking system succeeded in establishing reasonably efficient procedures for managing credit and foreign exchange.
 The primary function of the credit system throughout the 1970s was to finance trade and the public sector, which together absorbed 75 per cent of total advances.

-After the liberation of Bangladesh, the twelve Banking companies who were doing business in Bangladesh, were nationalized by the Government of the People's Republic of Bangladesh.
+After the liberation of Bangladesh, the twelve banking companies that were doing business in Bangladesh were nationalized by the government of the People's Republic of Bangladesh.